-Step 3 IV Practice Learning and Assessment
+Step 3 IV practice learning and assessment

-This IV Practice Learning and Assessment Document (IV PLAD) for the pathway is comprised of a set of core proficiencies and a choice of optional proficiencies, such as specific vascular access device proficiencies, accessed where relevant to a HCP's current role.
-This document becomes the HCP's IV Therapy Passport.
-The HCP's Passport is therefore personalised to the specific IV skills required to perform in their current role.
-When the HCP's role changes or develops, they may need to develop their IV skills and their IV Therapy Passport to meet the requirements of their next role.
-So, the IV Therapy Passport develops alongside the HCP.
+This IV practice learning and assessment document (IV PLAD) for the pathway is comprised of a set of core proficiencies and a choice of optional proficiencies, such as specific vascular access device proficiencies, accessed where relevant to a HCP's current role.
+This document becomes the HCP's 'IV Therapy Passport'.
+The HCP's passport is therefore personalised to the specific IV skills required to perform in their current role.
+When the HCP's role changes or develops, they may need to develop their IV skills and their 'IV Therapy Passport' to meet the requirements of their next role.
+So, the 'IV Therapy Passport' develops alongside the HCP.
+The practice learning and assessment document will become available to use in a digital online format as an alternative to this paper document (ePassport).